KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_XrApplicationInfo
 	:dedent: 8

 This structure allows you to specify both the name and the version for your application and engine.
 These members are solely for your use as the application developer.
 The main member here is the ``XrApplicationInfo::apiVersion``.
 Here we use the ``XR_CURRENT_API_VERSION`` macro to specify the OpenXR version that we want to run.
 Also, note here the use of ``strncpy()`` to set the name strings.
 If you look at ``XrApplicationInfo::applicationName`` and ``XrApplicationInfo::engineName`` members, they are of type ``char[]``, so you must copy your string into that buffer.
-Also, be aware of the allowable length.
+Also, be aware of the allowable length. ``XrApplicationInfo`` will be used later when we will fill out ``XrInstanceCreateInfo``.

 .. container:: vulkan